wattnotions/DFT-and-Filtering-of-WAV-file/README.md

 It is currently set up for wav files but can be changed to csv input by modifying the code under the section /***********Take in the input signal**************************************/ in the filteringAnalysis.c file.

 The filtering requires hard coding of filter coefficients into the file.
 It is currently set up as an IIR Low pass Chebyshev filter with a cutoff frequency of 0.1 of the sampling frequency.
+You can calculate your own coefficients if you wish to or take a look at http://www.dspguide.com/ch20/2.htm for some example values.
+Take care that if you change the number of coefficients used then you must change the NUMCOEFF value to the appropriate number.

 The program will output a wav file with the filtered signal named output.wav.
 The input in this program is a Piano C6 note in the PianoC.wav file (source:http://freewavesamples.com/alesis-fusion-bright-acoustic-piano-c6)